What You Should Know Before You Put Coconut Oil in Your Vagina

 As for using it inside your vagina, there have been no scientific studies on the safety or effectiveness of using coconut oil as lube.
 But studies have shown it to be generally safe for use on the skin, and anecdotal reports from people using it as lube or to alleviate vaginal dryness have been positive.

 "Coconut oil is an all-natural alternative to traditional lubrication," said Peace Nwegbo-Banks, M.D., a board-certified OB-GYN at Serenity Women's Health and Med Spa in Pearland, Texas.
 Nwegbo-Banks said other positive aspects of using coconut oil as a lubricant include its moisturizing abilities and its antimicrobial, antifungal and antioxidant properties.
-Additionally, the oil has a good amount of "slip" for intercouse, and can be easily applied to the genitals prior to and during intercourse.
+Additionally, the oil has a good amount of "slip" for intercourse, and can be easily applied to the genitals prior to and during intercourse.

 However, Gaither warned, there are a few potential risks you should be aware of before you start smearing coconut oil on your genitals.

-Watch for an allergic reaction
+Watch for an allergic reaction or infection

 Although allergic reactions to natural oils are rare, Nwegbo-Banks suggests doing a patch test by rubbing some on your arm and watching the area for a day or so to make sure you don't have an adverse reaction.